lwjohnst86/nefa-code/doc/manuscript.md

 | 22:5n-3      | -2.3 (-6.3, 1.9) | -3.3 (-7.5, 1.1)  | -2.7 (-8.8, 3.7)     | -1.8 (-5.3, 1.8)    |
 | 22:6n-3      | -2.9 (-6.2, 0.5) | -5.2 (-9.0, -1.1) | -1.8 (-6.5, 3.2)     | -1.9 (-4.4, 0.6)    |

-Table: Supplemental Table S  3: Longitudinal associations of individual non-esterified fatty acids (mol% and nmol/mL) with insulin sensitivity and beta-cell function over the 6 years in the PROMISE cohort.
+Table: ESM Table  3: Longitudinal associations of individual non-esterified fatty acids (mol% and nmol/mL) with insulin sensitivity and beta-cell function over the 6 years in the PROMISE cohort.
 GEE models were adjusted for time, sex, ethnicity, baseline age, WC, ALT, and family history of diabetes.
 Outcome variables were log-transformed, predictor variables were scaled, and x-axis values were exponentiated to represent percent difference per SD increase in the fatty acid.
 P-values were adjusted for the BH false discovery rate, with significant (p<0.05) associations indicated by asterisk (*).